 Laura Sheets (1st and 2nd Grade) Laura graduated from Bates College with a Bachelor’s Degree in psychology, and from California State University Long Beach with a Master’s Degree in Education: Curriculum Development and Instruction.
 She holds Indiana teaching licenses for grades preschool to 8th grade and special certification as a Language Development Specialist.
 She taught elementary school in California for eight years before moving to Indiana.
 Eager to return to the classroom after work in education administration, tutoring reading, and raising her family, Laura joined the RFS faculty in 2008.
 She takes special joy in helping students with reading, writing, and art.
 Her classroom has a focus on guiding students to find a balance between honoring their own uniqueness and becoming self-regulating members of their classroom.

-Jennifer West (Third to Fourth Grades)
+Rachel Carpenter (Third to Fourth Grades)

 John Sheets (Fifth to Sixth Grades)